LandscapeGeoinformatics/geopython-ut-2018/source/lessons/L5/overview.rst

 Learning goals
 --------------

-After this weeks lesson you should be able to (at least):
+After this lessons lesson you should be able to (at least):

  - Create a static map using Geopandas